utkuonursahin/utkuonursahin/README.md

 # Hi there 👋, I'm Utku
 **Fullstack Web Developer | CS Student**

 *I'm a fullstack web developer who loves and writes both frontend and backend code.
 I use JavaScript (and other friends a.k.a MERN stack) mainly.
-I'm a CS sophomore at Başkent University/Ankara right now*
+Also I'M studying Computer Science at Başkent University / Ankara.*

 ## 🌎 Connect with me
 <a href="https://twitter.com/utkuonursahinn" target="blank">